publicgoods/maturity-rubric/indicators.md

 A page will be created for each category to facilitate conversation around the indicators that will be used to measure a product against this category.
+Mapping to existing maturity models (CHAOSS, Clearly Defined, Digital Square, DIAL)

+Establish a commuinity for each category who will review and provide final approval for the indicators in that category.